wp-plugins/better-user-search/trunk/readme.txt

 === Better User Search ===
 Contributors: dale3h
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E8UETG65PQJC2
-Tags: user, search, user search, admin, backend Requires at least: 3.0
+Tags: user, users, search, admin, backend, woocommerce, customers, meta Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improves the search for users in the admin significantly: Search for first name, last, email and more of users instead of only nicename.
+Improves the search for users in the admin significantly: Search for first name, last, email and much more of users instead of only nicename.

 == Description ==

+Better User Search is a must have plugin if you're running WooCommerce.
+Without it, you're stuck trying to remember every customer's username.

-This plugin is used to improve the user search functionality in the admin/backend.
+Better User Search is used to improve the user search functionality in the admin/backend.

 WordPress by default only allows you to search for users by username/nicename.
 Using Better User Search, you will be able to search by first name, last name, email address and any custom user meta field that already exists in the user meta table.